Agreement Between User and National Family Mortgage ®

 A. Trademarks.
 National Family Mortgage ® is a registered trademark of National Family Mortgage, LLC.
 Always Invest In Family ® is a registered trademark of National Family Mortgage, LLC.
 Win-Win Mortgage ® is a registered trademark of National Family Mortgage, LLC.
+Gift Mortgage ® is a registered trademark of National Family Mortgage, LLC.
+Caregiver Mortgage ® is a registered trademark of National Family Mortgage, LLC.
 The names of actual companies and products you might encounter through us may be the trademarks of their respective owners.
 Nothing in this Terms and Conditions or the Service should be understood as in any way granting any license or right to use any of NFM’s trademarks displayed on the Service.
 We may be willing to grant such rights in individual instances, but will always require prior written permission.
 All goodwill generated from the use of NFM’s trademarks is reserved for the use of NFM, exclusively.

 B. Copyright Complaints.
 NFM respects the intellectual property of others; and we ask our users to do the same.
 If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, you should notify NFM of the problem in accordance with the procedure set forth below.